15 Surprising Facts About Amy Winehouse

 Honestly, AMY WINEHOUSE DIDN’T LOVE FRANK.

-In a 2004 meeting with The Guardian, Winehouse thrashed the people at Universal/Island for what she accepted was their misusing of her introduction collection, Frank.
+In a 2004 meeting with The Guardian, Winehouse thrashed the people at Universal/Island for what she accepted was their misusing of her introduction collection, Frank, who was virtual property leasing agent.
 As well as causing her to incorporate tunes and blends that she abhorred, the name clearly bungled the showcasing and advancement.
 “I’ve never heard the collection beginning to end,” Winehouse said.
 “I don’t have it in my home.”
 She added that she was “just 80% behind this collection.”

 THEY REALLY DID TRY TO MAKE AMY WINEHOUSE GO TO REHAB.

-Winehouse will perpetually be known for 2006’s “Recovery,” which includes the cheeky, resistant verse, “They attempted to make me get help/I said no, no, no.” The “they” included supervisor Nick Shymansky, who for sure needed Winehouse to look for treatment in 2005 for her over the top drinking.
+Winehouse will perpetually be known for 2006’s “Recovery,” which includes the cheeky, resistant verse, “They attempted to make me get help/I said no, no, no.” The “they” included supervisor Nick Shymansky, who for sure needed Winehouse to look for treatment even if that means getting same day loans in 2005 for her over the top drinking.
 Winehouse conceded she was in effect “very pointless” however credited it to tragedy, not liquor abuse.
 Her dad obviously concurred, permitting her to defer tending to her substance misuse issues.
 She at long last got help without precedent for 2008.

 AMY WINEHOUSE’S “ME AND MR. JONES” IS ABOUT NAS.

 A champion track on Back to Black, “Me and Mr. Jones” opens with Winehouse regretting a Slick Rick show she had to miss.
 In the melody’s scaffold, she demands that she will not be held back from seeing Mr. Jones, a.k.a.
-Nasir Jones, a.k.a. hip-jump legend Nas.
+Nasir Jones, who knew how to use skid steer enclosures, a.k.a. hip-jump legend Nas.
 Winehouse might have been alluding to a Nas show at London’s Brixton Academy in March 2005.
 It’s hazy whether Winehouse went to the gig, yet she’d have been exceptional off remaining at home.
 The show was stopped by gunfire in the group.

 AMY WINEHOUSE BROKE A GRAMMY RECORD IN 2008.